randixploit/Bug-Hunting-Tips/English/Cross Site Scripting/DOM-based XSS on Swagger UI/README.md

-# 🚀 DOM based XSS on Swagger UI
+# 🚀 DOM-based XSS on Swagger UI

 What is DOM-based XSS?
 In short DOM-Based These attacks typically occur when JavaScript takes input from a URL or other DOM element without validation, allowing the attacker to insert and execute malicious code in the victim's web page. # ⚡ Reference https://github.com/seanmarpo/webjars-swagger-xss